Gracey0201/FinalProject/README.md

     AND ST_DWithin(h.geom, r.geom, 5000);`-- considering roads within 5 km of health centers

 _Identify Cropland within Aquatic Core Areas_

-- Determining the extent of cropland within aquatic and rare species core areas
+With this query, the encroachment of cropland into aquatic and rare species cores can be identified which can fragment these natural habitats, disrupting ecosystems and reducing biodiversity.
+They can also contribute to water quality and quantity issue as they can contribute to water pollution through the use of fertilizers, pesticides, and herbicides, affecting water quality in aquatic habitats.
+Further, irrigation from cropland can reduce water resources, decreasing water availability for aquatic species and other ecosystems.

 `CREATE TABLE cropland_in_aquatic_core AS
 SELECT c.gid AS cropland_id,